Franklin Pierce: Hillsborough and state politics

 Like all white males in New Hampshire between the ages of 18 and 45, Pierce was a member of the state militia, and was appointed aide de camp to Governor Samuel Dinsmoor in 1831.
 He remained in the militia until 1847, and attained the rank of colonel before becoming a brigadier general in the Army during the Mexican–American War.
 Interested in revitalizing and reforming the state militias, which had become increasingly dormant during the years of peace following the War of 1812, Pierce worked with Alden Partridge, president of Norwich University, a military college in Vermont, and Truman B. Ransom and Alonzo Jackman, Norwich faculty members and militia officers, to increase recruiting efforts and improve training and readiness.
 Pierce served as a Norwich University trustee from 1841 to 1859, and received the honorary degree of LL.D. from Norwich in 1853.

 In late 1832, the Democratic Party convention nominated Pierce for one of New Hampshire's five seats in the U.S. House of Representatives.
 This was tantamount to election for the young Democrat, as the National Republicans had faded as a political force, while the Whigs had not yet begun to attract a large following.
-Democratic strength in New Hampshire was also bolstered by Jackson's landslide re-election that year.
+Democratic strength in New Hampshire was also bolstered by Jackson's landslide reelection that year.
 New Hampshire had been a marginal state politically, but from 1832 through the mid-1850s became the most reliably Democratic state in the Northern United States, boosting Pierce's political career.
 Pierce's term began in March 1833, but he would not be sworn in until Congress met in December, and his attention was elsewhere.
 He had recently become engaged and bought his first house in Hillsborough.
 Franklin and Benjamin Pierce were among the prominent citizens who welcomed President Jackson to the state on his visit in mid-1833.

 Marriage and children

-On November 19, 1834, Pierce married Jane Means Appleton (March 12, 1806 – December 2, 1863), a daughter of Congregational minister Jesse Appleton and Elizabeth Means.
+On November 19, 1834, Pierce married Jane Means Appleton, a daughter of Congregational minister Jesse Appleton and Elizabeth Means.
 The Appletons were prominent Whigs, in contrast with the Pierces' Democratic affiliation.
 Jane Pierce was shy, devoutly religious, and pro-temperance, encouraging Pierce to abstain from alcohol.
 She was somewhat gaunt, and constantly ill from tuberculosis and psychological ailments.
-She abhorred politics and especially disliked Washington, DC, creating a tension that would continue throughout Pierce's political ascent.
+She abhorred politics and especially disliked Washington, D.C., creating a tension that would continue throughout Pierce's political ascent.

 Jane Pierce disliked Hillsborough as well, and in 1838, the Pierces relocated to the state capital, Concord, New Hampshire.
 They had three sons, all of whom died in childhood.
 Franklin Jr. (February 2–5, 1836) died in infancy, while Frank Robert (August 27, 1839 – November 14, 1843) died at the age of four from epidemic typhus.
 Benjamin (April 13, 1841 – January 6, 1853) died at the age of 11 in a train accident.